Courses

 HSD 410/510: Device Design in the Health Sciences

-This course will provide the student with a fundamental understanding of optical system design and instrumentation.
-The course builds upon the foundations of geometrical optics that were presented in OPTI-201R to discuss a variety of elementary optical systems.
+This course will provide the student with a fundamental understanding of geometrical optics, optical system design, and instrumentation.
+The course will cover the foundations of geometrical optics and use this basis to discuss a variety of elementary optical systems.
 Other topics include chromatic effects, camera systems and illumination optics.
 A special emphasis is placed on the practical aspects of the design of optical systems.